Sculptor-AI/aiportal-backend/API_DOCS.md

 **"Sources not appearing"**
 - Web search may have failed but chat still works
-- Check server logs for scraping errors
+- Check server logs for search errors
-- Some websites block automated access
 - Rate limits may prevent additional searches

-**"Search results outdated"**
-- Brave Search API provides real-time results
-- Content scraping might hit cached versions
-- Some sites update content gradually
-- Check source timestamps in response
+- Links should appear in `<links>` format at end of response

+**"Links appearing multiple times in stream"**
+- This issue has been fixed - links now appear only once at the end of streaming responses
+- Links are sent as a single chunk just before the `[DONE]` marker
+- No more duplicate links in every streaming chunk
+- Easy to parse and display without filtering duplicates

 ### Getting Help
 - Check server logs for detailed error messages